Moir\'e surface states and enhanced superconductivity in topological insulators: Dirac fermion in a periodic scalar potential

 When $U = 0.15 v_F/L$, at energy much higher than the first set of satellite Dirac points, $\Gamma$ point becomes a high-order Dirac point, where six circular Fermi surfaces intersect together as shown in Fig.~\ref{fig:otherVHS}a.
 The high-order Dirac point also exhibits power-law divergent DOS just like high-order VHS.

 Next we consider a periodic potential with $D_4$ symmetry

 which corresponds to a square moir\'e superlattice.
 When $U=4.71 v_F/L$, there are four high-order saddle points on four $\Gamma M$ lines respectively (Fig. \ref{fig:otherVHS}b), where the local dispersion becomes $ E_{\bm{q}+\bm V} - E_{\bm{V}} = aq_{\parallel}^3-bq_{\perp}^2+ \cdots $ ($ab>0$).
 Here $\bm{V}$ denotes the momentum of high-order saddle point, and $q_{\parallel}$ ($q_{\perp}$) is parallel (perpendicular) to the $\Gamma M$ line.
 Such kind of saddle point can split into at most two critical points: One ordinary saddle point and one ordinary extremum, and we call it a $A_2$ saddle point \cite{highCP}, where the energy contour is beak like (Fig. \ref{fig:otherVHS}b).
 Details of high-order VHS $A_2$ and high-order Dirac points can be found in Appendix~\ref{sec:otherVHS}.
+The numerical DOS properties of high-order VHSs agree well with theoretical predictions in Ref.\cite{highVHS}.

 In the $D_4$ potential given in Eq.~(\ref{eq:D4}), $U(x+L/2,y+L/2)=-U(x,y)$, hence the system has an additional particle-hole symmetry $E_{\bm k}\to-E_{\bm k}$, which does not exist for $C_6$ potential given in Eq.~(\ref{eq:C6}).
 This is consistent with the experiment result in bulk \ce{Bi2Te3} crystal, where particle-hole symmetry is broken \cite{Bi2Te3Moire}.
 In addition, high-symmetry points in the MBZ under the $D_4$ potential are all time-reversal invariant, thus cannot possess nondegenerate high-order VHS.